Saturday, August 6, 2016

 Yet, what really disturbed Mitch was the behavior of some of Bartley’s supporters.
 He was shocked to hear Bartley backers saying things like calling Kerry a “flag burner" (although he participated in many rallies against the Vietnam War, Kerry denies he ever burned a flag) and in general implied that Kerry was not enough of a patriot to sit in the United States Senate.
 Mitch was annoyed that Bartley supporters who had never served a minute in the armed services themselves were being critical of Kerry, a decorated combat veteran.

-Mitch was about to discover just how far in a surprisingly unpleasant way.
+Mitch was about to discover the answer in an unpleasant way.

 No comments: